hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-Curiously, Thomas Aquinas saw in this perishability a proof of the existence of God.
+Thomas Aquinas saw in this perishability a proof of the existence of God.
 In his *Tertia Via* (Third Way), he argues that the world is full of perishable beings, who exist for a time, but by processes of death, corruption and